 Hellebore plants are generally vigorous and healthy, and they are not particularly susceptible to bug damage.
 However, there are a few bugs that eat hellebores.

 One to watch for is aphids.
 They can munch the hellebore foliage.
-But they are not very serious as pests of hellebore.
+They are not very serious as pests of hellebore, however.
 Just wash them off with hose water.

 Other bugs that eat hellebores are called leaf miners.
 These bugs dig into the leaf surface and cause “mined out” serpentine areas.
 That doesn’t add to the attraction of the plants but doesn’t kill them either.
 Cut off and burn affected foliage.